I Want To...

 Question 1: As per the HIPAA regulations, we need to keep a log of all persons who have viewed PHI in our database in order to provide a list of disclosures, if and when a participant requests it.
 Do we need to log a new entry each time a member of our research team views the data, or do we only need to enter a new entry in the log when someone outside of the team views the data?

 Answer: A “disclosure” is providing PHI outside the Hopkins’ workforce (NOTE: JH Bloomberg School of Public Health employees are not members of the Hopkins workforce unless they hold joint appointments and are conducting SOM research, or are faculty/students who are formal members of a research team led by an SOM PI (see Question 5a, above.
-Workforce members must complete all required SOM HIPAA training) All Hopkins members of the research team may view the PHI without keeping a disclosure log.
-If, however, a researcher from another institution (or JHSPH) will receive SOM PHI, that person’s accessing or viewing of the PHI will generally be a disclosure.
-This is not the case if the outside researcher meets criteria for a “workforce member” (contact the HIPAA Office for more information).
+Workforce members must complete all required SOM HIPAA training.)
+All Hopkins members of the research team may view the PHI without keeping a disclosure log.
+If, however, a researcher from another institution (or JHSPH) will receive JH PHI, that person’s accessing or viewing of the PHI will generally be a disclosure.
+This is not the case if the outside researcher meets criteria for a “workforce member” (contact the JH Privacy Office for more information).

-HIPAA IRB Forms 8.1, 8.2, 8.3 and 8.4 are required for disclosures of PHI outside of Hopkins’ workforce.
-These forms must be completed and a disclosure log kept unless one of the following applies: (1) the recipient of the PHI is a member of the JHM workforce, as described above; (2) the subject(s) have signed a HIPAA Authorization (or combination consent/authorization) naming the outside researcher(s) as recipients of PHI; or (3) the disclosure contains no identifiers other than the “indirect identifiers” permitted in a HIPAA Limited Data Set, and the recipient has signed the JHM Data Use Agreement with the outside researcher.
+HIPAA IRB Forms 8.1, 8.2, and 8.4 are required for disclosures of PHI outside of Hopkins’ workforce.
+The applicable form must be completed and a disclosure log kept unless one of the following applies: (1) the recipient of the PHI is a member of the JHM workforce, as described above; (2) the subject(s) have signed a HIPAA Authorization (or combination consent/authorization) naming the outside researcher(s) as recipients of PHI; or (3) the disclosure contains no identifiers other than the “indirect identifiers” permitted in a HIPAA Limited Data Set, and the recipient has signed the JHM Data Use Agreement with the outside researcher.